 Nonlinear Dot Plots, Pattern Trails, Uncertainty Visualization, and SOMFlow

 Besides, Nils Rodrigues and Daniel Weiskopf presented Nonlinear Dot Plots – a new type of diagram that shows the distribution of data.
 This diagram type is able to visualize countable data samples for data sets with a large range of frequencies, and to visualize data distributions with well above a thousand individual values.

 Dominik Jäckle, Michael Hund, Michael Behrisch, Daniel A. Keim, and Tobias Schreck published Pattern Trails: Visual Analysis of Pattern Transitions in Subspaces.
 They presented this VAST paper during the track “High-dimensional Data” at Wednesday.

 A new information visualization method named Bubble Treemaps for Uncertainty Visualization – a collaborative work by Jochen Görtler and Oliver Deussen from Konstanz, and Christoph Schulz and Daniel Weiskopf from Stuttgart – was discussed yesterday during the “Trees and Table Tennis” session.
 For those, who didn’t had the chance to listen to this talk, and those, who want to get further information just visit the open source platform github on https://github.com/grtlr/bubble-treemaps.
 There you find the paper, as well as the code, and a demo.

 And last but not least, the talk by Dominik Sascha from Konstanz during the Cluster Analysis track yesterday in the afternoon, presented the VAST papers SOMFlow: Guided Exploratory Cluster Analysis with Self-Organizing Maps and Analytic Provenance.

-Here you see the preview films for the mentioned papers.
+Below you can find the preview films for the mentioned papers:

 Contribution to the Arts Program VISAP